radius-project/bicep-types-aws/artifacts/bicep/aws/aws.datasync/default/types.md

 * **LocationUri**: string (ReadOnly): The URL of the NFS location that was described.
 * **MountOptions**: [MountOptions](#mountoptions)
 * **OnPremConfig**: [OnPremConfig](#onpremconfig) (Required)
-* **ServerHostname**: string (Required, WriteOnly): The name of the NFS server.
+* **ServerHostname**: string (WriteOnly): The name of the NFS server.
 This value is the IP address or DNS name of the NFS server.
-* **Subdirectory**: string (Required, WriteOnly): The subdirectory in the NFS file system that is used to read data from the NFS source location or write data to the NFS destination.
+* **Subdirectory**: string (WriteOnly): The subdirectory in the NFS file system that is used to read data from the NFS source location or write data to the NFS destination.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.

 ## MountOptions